airpair/sql-vs-nosql-ko-postgres-vs-mongo/post.md

 Mark the transaction done.

 Keep in mind that this means you need to be able to encode an inverse, or rollback operation for every operation, and that this is a very hard problem to get right, a full solution for which is out of scope of this article.
+It also means that:
+1) Your transactions is provided client side, rather than by mongodb itself
+2) There is no global lock across all shards, which means that documents can be modified mid transaction.

 #### 2.2.2 Transactions in WiredTiger